Vkeat660/digitalocean-dcos-cassandra/README.md

-# Quickstart Tutorial: Cassandra Cluster on Digital Ocean using CoreOS #
+# Quickstart Tutorial: Cassandra Cluster on Digital Ocean using DC/OS #

 This tutorial is a quick and dirty guide for getting a cassandra cluster up and running in less than an hour.